niruve/python-functions/README.md

 # python-functions
-Showcases python functions made in Intro to Computer Science course
+Showcases python functions made in an Intro to Computer Science course